BlackStartx/PyCharm-Blender-Plugin/README.md

 ### ~~Debug shows an external file instead of the local one.~~

-> This *should* have been fixed from 2023.1 onwards but it's using a "workaround".
+> This *should* have been fixed from 2023.1 onwards, but it's using a "workaround".
 >
 ~~Sadly this issue has been reported on YouTrack multiple times, I think we shall wait a fix from IntelliJ Team.~~